nullality/nullality.github.io/r.md

  ### Version /  Deployment Status.
  * __V.69__ Just after my Birthday 'Break'
+ 	* Added simple weather webhook only does weather today, must have location in query.
  	* GA Update
-	* Added CTreply Current Time Display - Doesn't fuckign work after first reply.
+	* Added .CTreply Timestamp - Doesn't fuckign work after first reply.
 	* Testing Sindy, using test subjects to refine context and flows.
 	* Removed chrome authentication in app.js.
 For whatever reason mobile chrome on oreo was not verifying as chrome so fuuckkiiitt..
    It will still verify if you have speech synthesis, etc.. but at least it won't get denied just for chrome.